OGENDI/gitSearch/README.md

 * This is a web app that a user can search a github user via consuming Github API. user can sear a user and can search any repository in github.

+## Live Demo
+Follow the link to the application.

 ## Technologies used
 * Angular Version 13.1.2
 * Bootstrap